 Jenkins did play in Class B for most of the summer (101 games) for the South Atlantic League’s Charleston Pals/Macon Peaches (Charleston moved to Macon on June 5), managed by former Red Sox player Jack Coffey.
 Jenkins played outfield, batting .268.

 It was 1925 that was his breakout year; he had turned 27 not long before the season began.
-He played for the Danville Veterans in the Class B Three-I League for a league-leading .360 average, with 7 homers, 13 triples, 9 stolen bases and 25 doubles.
-Jenkins also led the league in hits (192).
-An unidentified clipping found in Jenkins’ player file at the Hall of Fame says that on September 11, he circled the bases in 13 3/5 seconds, reporting that the world’s record was 13 2/5 seconds.
+He played for the Danville Veterans in the Class-B Three-I League for a league-leading .360 average, with 7 homers, 13 triples, and 25 doubles.3 Jenkins also led the league in hits (192) and stolen bases (52).4 An unidentified clipping found in Griffin’s player file at the Hall of Fame says that on September 11, he circled the bases in 13 3/5 seconds, reporting that the world’s record was 13 2/5 seconds.

 “Tut” Jenkins played in April and May 1926 for the Red Sox but hit only .180 in 50 at-bats.
 He did drive in six runs.
-On June 15, 1926, about three weeks after he eloped (to the Suffolk County Courthouse in Boston) and married Margaret “Rita” Graham, a stenographer from Springfield, Massachusetts, he was packaged in a big trade to the Philadelphia Athletics, sent with pitcher Howard Ehmke for pitchers Slim Harriss and Fred Heimach and outfielder Baby Doll Jacobson.
+On June 15, 1926, about three weeks after he eloped (to the Suffolk County Courthouse in Boston) and married Margaret “Rita” Graham, a stenographer from Springfield, Massachusetts, he was traded to Wichita Falls for Howard Fitzgerald.
 Most of the year was spent in the Texas League, playing for the Wichita Falls Spudders.
 He excelled, hitting 17 homers in 116 games and for a .374 batting average – more than enough to lead the league.
 The Athletics brought him north at the end of the year, and in just six late-September games and 24 at-bats, he hit.174 and scored three times, but didn’t drive in a run.

 Wichita Falls was home for both 1927 and 1928.
 The Spudders won the pennant in 1927 and fell just one game short in 1928.
 Jenkins led the league in runs scored both years, but was beaten out by Waco’s Del Pratt in all three Triple Crown categories the first year.
 Jenkins’s 27 homers and 122 RBIs led the league in 1928.
 That September the St. Louis Browns purchased his contract from Wichita Falls.